 Clinical staff are professionally qualified Psychotherapists with either the British Association for Counselling & Psychotherapy (BACP), Counselling & Psychotherapy in Scotland (COSCA), British Psychological Society (BPS), or British Association for Behavioural and Cognitive Psychotherapists (BABCP).

 Break The Silence are organisational members of the British Association for Counselling & Psychotherapy (BACP) and are bound by the “Ethical Framework for the Counselling Professions”.

 PVG/Disclosure verification is carried out for all Break The Silence Staff and Volunteers.

 Break the Silence welcomes people of all genders without prejudice and supports equality and diversity.
-However, we are unable to support people who have a charge, conviction or committed any sexual offence.
+However, we are unable to support people who have a charge, conviction or who have committed any sexual offence.

 We’ve made accessing support as easy as possible.

 Our service is available to people of all genders, aged 13+ who have experienced sexual trauma and who are resident in East or North Ayrshire.

 In addition, for people who were abused or neglected as children while living in care in Scotland, we can provide support in partnership with Future Pathways

-If you feel your life has been affected by rape and/or childhood sexual abuse then you can contact us for support.
+If you feel your life has been affected by sexual trauma then you can contact us for support.

 You can telephone us.
 You can refer yourself or a friend or family member (with their consent) for support, or you can use our online referral facility where you will be prompted to complete a short form.
 You can also write to us.
-Whichever communication method you choose, Staff at Break The Silence understand that the first step to accessing support is often the hardest.
+Whichever communication method you choose, the Team at Break The Silence are trauma-informed and understand that the first step to accessing support is often the hardest.
 Be assured that when you contact us you will be treated with courtesy, dignity and respect and you will be believed.

-Organisations can also make referrals on someone’s behalf, eg. GPs, Community Connector, Social Work, Mental Health Teams, and other statutory or third sector agencies.
+Organisations can also make referrals on someone’s behalf with their consent, eg. GPs, Community Connector, Social Work, Mental Health Teams, and other statutory or third sector agencies.